DWFlanagan/ntrh/08-extra_ridiculous_activities.md

 ### wE the Free Theatre

-An offshoot of _The RPI Players_, wE the Free Theater works on plays that are of small casts and of bizzare topics.
-At this time, the actual existance of this organization is seriously tenuous.
+An offshoot of _The RPI Players_, wE the Free Theater works on plays that are of small casts and of bizarre topics.
+At this time, the actual existence of this organization is seriously tenuous.

 ## Radio, Music, and Television